Blespa/abstat/Readme.md

 $ cd
 $ git clone https://bitbucket.org/rporrini/schema-summaries.git
 $ cd schema-summaries
+$ scripts/end2end-test.sh # follow all the hints that the scripts gives to you and re-launch it untill you get no errors
 $ git remote set-url origin git@bitbucket.org:rporrini/schema-summaries.git
 $ chmod 700 scripts/deploy_rsa
 ```